vasoov/lp-server-hosting-refresh/README.md

+Datacenter servers and rack optimisation with Python and PuLP

 Suppose that a web server company wants to buy new servers to replace outdated ones and has two options to choose from.
 There is a standard model which costs $400, uses 300W of power, takes up 2U of